MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/security-identifier-could-not-be-resolved.md

 - Remote Desktop Connection Broker (RDCB) and Remote Desktop Virtualization Host (RDVH) are in Domain A.
 - Remote Desktop users are in DomainB\RD_USER_GROUP.
-- RD_USER_GROUP is a Security Group - Universal group.
+- RD_USER_GROUP is a "Security Group - Universal" group.
 - Domain A and Domain B are in different forests.
 - Domain A one-way trusts Domain B.